General libraries

 Generate delta’s

 In the rbmi package, the delta argument of the analyse() function allows users to adjust the imputed datasets prior to the analysis stage.
-This delta argument requires a data frame created by delta_template(), which creates an additional column called delta that specifies the delta values to be added.
+This delta argument requires a data frame created by delta_template(), which includes a column called delta that specifies the delta values to be added.

 By default, delta_template() will set delta to 0 for all observations.